What is a Bitcoin address? (illustrated)

 It’s very handy that you can prove that you own a secret without having to reveal it, isn’t it?
 We will see why next!

 First, it might seem counter-intuitive but… There are no actual coins in an address, just unspent transactions from before that you are allowed to spend if you know the secret key.
 They are called UTXO, standing for unspent output from bitcoin transactions.

 A wallet is a collection of addresses having one or more unspent transactions that have been sent to them.
 It is closer to a keychain than an actual purse containing coins.

-Owning Bitcoins means you know secret keys that allows you to create a signature proving that you can send unspent transactions to another public address.
+Owning Bitcoins means you know secret keys that allows you to create signatures proving that you can send unspent transactions to another address.

 That’s it!
 That’s why you don’t have to sign-in anywhere online.
 The only fact that you have a secret key on your computer or your phone is enough to let you spend your coins.
 When you create a transaction using these keys and broadcast it to the Bitcoin network then the payment is done!

 The person associated to this address also possesses a secret key that allows him/her to spend these Bitcoins and so on.